-In compliance with the Asbestos Hazard Emergency Response Act passed by Congress in 1986, Canton Local Schools has an AHERA Management Plan on file in at the Board of Education Office, 600 Faircrest St. SE, Canton, OH 44707.
+In compliance with the Asbestos Hazard Emergency Response Act passed by Congress in 1986, Canton Local Schools has an AHERA Management Plan on file in at the Board of Education Office, 600 Faircrest St SE, Canton, OH 44707.
 Anyone interested in viewing the plan can stop and ask to see a copy.
-Asbestos inspections are completed in the school building every six months and a major re-evaluation is done every three years.
+Asbestos inspections are completed in the school building every six months, and major re-evaluation is done every three years.
+Please be aware that when viewing policies on the district web site, the most up-to-date version may not yet be posted.